[ Use case ]

 • That a theme update on March 15th briefly broke mobile checkout until your team caught it and rolled back within 2 hours

 Each of those data points lives in a different tool.
-Shopify Admin, GitHub, WordPress, Stripe, Oh Dear.
+WooCommerce Analytics, GitHub, WordPress, Stripe, Oh Dear.
 Five tools.
 Five logins.
 One story to assemble.

 Burrow puts the story together for you.